 Fang Xiaoru — An Intelligent Scholar, A Tragic Minister, and A Sincere Believer

-Fang Xiaoru (1357 — 1402), courtesy name Xizhi or Xigu, was a well-established scholar of the Ming Dynasty, a respected teacher and influential official of Jianwen Emperor, and a sincere and loyal believer that sacrificed for what he believed in.
+Fang Xiaoru (1357 — 1402), courtesy name Xizhi or Xigu, was a well-established scholar of the Ming Dynasty, a respected teacher and influential official of the Jianwen Emperor, and a sincere and loyal believer that sacrificed for what he believed in.

 Fang Xiaoru's Calligraphy "Mo An Ji" — Taipei Palace Museum

 Brilliant Scholar and Respected Royal Teacher

-Fang Xiaoru was born into a scholar family.
+Fang Xiaoru was born into a scholarly family.
 When he was little, his father, a benevolent and capable governor, got involved in the Pre-stamped Documents Case (concerning corruption and abuse of authority) and was executed.

 These tragic encounters and poverty life after his father’s death didn’t beat him down; on the contrary, Fang Xiaoru became more famous as a wunderkind for his exceptional talent and outstanding works of literature.

-When he was 25, his integrity and brilliance were highly appreciated by the Hongwu Emperor (1328 — 1398), who assigned Fang to teach at the national Confucianism college.
+When he was 25, the Hongwu Emperor (1328 — 1398) highly appreciated his integrity and brilliance and assigned Fang to teach at the national Confucianism college.

 Later, prince Zhu Chun (1371 — 1423), the King Xian of Shu, highly admired Fang Xiaoru and invited him to teach his sons.